Matich Corporation -

 The Matich Brothers construction company was incorporated in 1954.
 The Matich Brothers trademark is still used today for the firm's trucking company.
 The Matich fleet ensures prompt and dependable delivery of asphalt products to our customers.
 This became a necessity when the company began to produce and market Matich asphalt in order to provide the best quality and service to Matich projects, as well as those of our customers.

-Another generation of Matich brothers guides the company today with Stephen, Robert, and Patrick at the helm.
+Another generation of Matich brothers guides the company today with Stephen and Robert at the helm.
 Our family has successfully completed over 3 billion dollars of construction as one of the nation's most experienced and respected builders.
 The Matich family business continues its legacy with the construction services we now offer; private and public road contracting, asphalt sales, and construction management.

 While our concrete construction today consists mainly of curbs, sidewalk, and driveways, the third generation has put its own mark on company innovation.
 Matich's newest asphalt plant near Palm Springs, California, has been recognized as one of the cleanest facilities of its kind.
 It employs warm mix technology to virtually eliminate pollution without sacrificing the quality Matich is known for.
 We also operate asphalt plants in Redlands and Rialto as well.
 Matich Corporation offers a full range of asphalt products, including conventional mix, rubberized asphalt, RAP and coated chips for seal coat operations.
 Our service areas cover all of Riverside and San Bernardino County in Southern California.